-Understanding the Role of Gut Microbiome in Pathogenesis of Clostridium Difficile Infection
+Understanding the Role of Gut Microbiome in Pathogenesis of Clostridioides Difficile Infection

 Dr. Kashyap's laboratory houses an anaerobic chamber to allow cultivation of human-gut-derived commensal and pathogenic bacteria.

-Clostridium difficile is a leading cause of hospital-acquired infections.
-The incidence of C. difficile is steadily increasing, and it has been associated with significant mortality.
+Clostridioides difficile is a leading cause of hospital-acquired infections.
+The incidence of C. difficile is steadily increasing and is associated with significant mortality.

 The Gut Microbiome Lab at Mayo Clinic is studying how natural variation in individual gut microbiomes relates to clinical risk factors and susceptibility to C. difficile infection.
 The lab's research goal is to develop specific microbial and metabolic biomarkers that can identify people who are at increased risk of infection and who would benefit from prophylactic interventions directed toward the gut microbiome.

 Previous work in Dr. Kashyap's lab has utilized clinical metadata and patient derived samples to identify factors associated with susceptibility to C. difficile infection.
 Now, the lab is leveraging these patient-derived samples to investigate microbial and host factors that promote an environment conducive for expansion of C. difficile, and to understand the effect of strain level differences in C. difficile on the infection's pathogenicity and response to treatment.

 In particular, the lab is currently interested in the role of biofilm formation in the persistence and recurrence of C. difficile.